iqm-finland/qiskit-on-iqm/docs/user_guide.rst

     job.result().get_counts()

-This script uses an `IQMFakeAdonis` instance to conduct a noisy simulation of a circuit that was transpiled specifically to an IQM device.
+This script uses an :class:`.IQMFakeAdonis` instance to conduct a noisy simulation of a circuit that was transpiled specifically to an IQM device.

 To use a noisy simulation you can import a `IQMFakeAdonis`.
 We have provided a chip sample that is used as a standard when creating an instance of
 `IQMFakeAdonis`.
 If you want to use your own noise parameters, you can just create your own chip sample by adapting the following template: